What’s a garden weed and what’s not?

 How to identify?
-A groundsel weed is capable of growing up to 2 feet tall with a varity a leaf ranging from lightly hairy with cotton-like hairs to smooth.
+A groundsel weed is capable of growing up to 2 feet tall with a variety a leaf ranging from lightly hairy with cotton-like hairs to smooth.
 The stems branch out into little clusters which have small yellow flower heads.
-The leaves of the senico vulgaris are evenly spaced on the stem and have toothed edges.
+The leaves of the Senico vulgaris are evenly spaced on the stem and have toothed edges.

 The plants that can grow so vigorously, they simply ‘suffocate’ the grass

 How to identify?
 Like the plantain the dandelion forms a large rosette, except it has a long stout tap root.
-The taraxacum is easily recognisable with a distinct yellow flower that posesses lance shaped leaves.
-You will also notice a white fluffy looking flower on a dandelion which contains the seedlings that are distribute by the wind as they are easily detatched.
+The Taraxacum officinale is easily recognisable with a distinct yellow flower that possesses lance shaped leaves.
+You will also notice a white fluffy looking flower on a dandelion which contains the seedlings that are distribute by the wind as they are easily detached.